Climate Refugees in a Changing World

 Moderator: Dr. Dan Amick, associate professor of Anthropology, Loyola University Chicago

 According to a recent report by the Environmental Justice Foundation (EJF), tens of millions of people will be forced from their homes by climate change in the next decade, creating the biggest refugee crisis the world has ever seen.
 Anthropogenic climate change has been linked to a pattern of increased extreme weather events, droughts, flooding, wildfires, and other threats to humanity.
 Wellness issues for climate refugees are wide ranging but center around issues of psychological traumas and stresses associated with loss, displacement, adjustments of relocation.
 Recent films such as Climate Refugees (2010) and Human Flow (2017) illustrate these problems.
-This panel brings together people with professional and everyday backgrounds to discuss this issue.
+This panel brough together people with professional and everyday backgrounds to discuss this issue and focused on the current crisis in Puerto Rico.